pjb-asl/de_tech_test_trial_run/NOTES.md

 Found the issue.
 I'd missed a fields!
 Doh!

 The initial pipeline is working but I don't have any test coverage or file content validation

+I have taken a guess that a key combining SAON, PAON and Postcode will combine to give us a unique identifier